neroist/sitelen-pona-ucsur-guide/README.md

 <!-- > I reccommend the above methods more than this one. -->

 *nasin Wakalito* is an input method for writing Toki pona words.
 It is available on macOS, Linux, and Windows using [Espanso](https://espanso.org/).
 By default, nasin Wakalito outputs words in sitelen Lasina.
-However, by using a modified config file, we can use it to output UCSUR instead.
+However, by using a modified config file, we can output UCSUR instead.

+In addition, if you just need/want to use Espanso and don't like the triggers in nasin Wakalito, there is also a config file for that ([`sitelen-pona-espanso.yml`](./sitelen-pona-espanso.yml)).

 nasin:

 1. Install Espanso [here](https://espanso.org/install/)

-2. Download a modified config file.
+2. Download a config file.
 There are two:

     - [This file](https://raw.githubusercontent.com/neroist/sitelen-pona-ucsur-guide/main/wakalito-7-3-2-ucsur.yml) uses nasin Wakalito's triggers, and outputs UCSUR

-    - [This file](https://raw.githubusercontent.com/neroist/sitelen-pona-ucsur-guide/main/wakalito-7-3-2-ucsur-nimi.yml) uses toki pona word triggers with `\` as en ending character (e.g. `meli\`, `kala`\), and outputs UCSUR
+    - [This file](https://raw.githubusercontent.com/neroist/sitelen-pona-ucsur-guide/main/sitelen-pona-espanso.yml) uses toki pona word triggers with `\` as en ending character (e.g. `meli\`, `kala\`), and outputs UCSUR

 3. Copy or move the file to Espanso packages folder